tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_tutorial_overview.md

 path1: /restapispecifications.html
 ---

 In the [Swagger tutorial](pubapis_swagger.html), I referenced an [OpenAPI specification](https://github.com/OAI/OpenAPI-Specification) document without explaining much about it.
 You simply plugged the document into a Swagger UI project.
 In this section, we'll dive more deeply into the OpenAPI specification.
-Specifically, we'll use the same [Mashape Weather API](https://market.mashape.com/fyhao/weather-13) that we've been using throughout other parts of this course as the content for our OpenAPI document.
+Specifically, we'll use the same [OpenWeatherMap API](https://openweathermap.org/current) that we've been using throughout other parts of this course as the content for our OpenAPI document.

 * TOC
 {:toc}